dmueckli/webexnotification/README.md

-# webexnotificationplugin
+# Webex notification script for Icinga2

-A simple webex notification command for nagios / icinga2 written in c++.
+A simple webex notification script for nagios / icinga2 written in c++.

 Please note that I am currently taking my first steps in programming through projects like this.